IShaalan/education-inequality/README.md

-# Education Quality – a Socioeconomic Indicator?
+# Education Quality; A Socioeconomic Indicator?

 ## Motivation and Purpose